danyork/draft-york-manycouches-completely-virtual-meetings/draft-york-manycouches-completely-virtual-meetings.md

 This document reflects the input of many people who participated in both the manycouches design team as well as the discussion with the IESG on 20 July 2016 at IETF 96 in Berlin.
+Another discussion was help among design team members on 17 Nov 2016 at IETF 97 in Seoul.
 Other discussions on the manycouches mailing list also informed this document.
 The author would specifically like to thank Lou Berger, Benoit Claise, Stephen Farrell, George Michaelson and Greg Wood for their input.